-Four versions of the kit are included (modo 10, 11, 12 and 13 series); If you actively use all supported versions of modo, then it is safe to copy all kit folders to your User Scripts directory.
+Six versions of the kit are included (modo 10, 11, 12, 13, 14 and 15 series); If you actively use all supported versions of modo, then it is safe to copy all kit folders to your User Scripts directory.

 Please follow the step-by-step Instructions below,

 - Open modo and from the main menu, select System > Open User Scripts Folder to open modo's 'User Scripts' folder.